 This event is cosponsored by Bon Appetit.

-Film Screening of Smoke Signals
+Film Screening of "Pilgrims and Tourists"

 Mills College Heritage Months are supported in part by the Ethnic Studies Fund.
 To learn about and donate to the Fund, please click here: Ethnic Studies Fund.
 Many thanks for your generosity in support of Ethnic Studies and students of color at Mills.